ibm-cloud-docs/microsoft/05-sql.md

 # SQL server
 {: #mssql-sql}

 This section steps through the build tasks needed to create the SQL server.
+Customers may choose to either use the bundle offering with a pre-configured installation or use the Bring Your Own License (BYOL) and Do It Yourself (DIY) build process after you have ordered a virtual server instance in your VPC.
+Customers should determine which approach matches their requirements and proceed accordingly.
+The information below explains how you would pick a server profile to match your needs.
 {: shortdesc}

 ## Order a virtual server